 4. More Sustainable, Biodiverse Cotton

-As cotton plants need lots of water to grow, organic cotton farmers have found ways to reduce drinking water.
-They collect rainwater instead to water plants.
+As cotton plants need lots of water to grow, organic cotton farms have found ways to reduce drinking water.
+They collect rainwater instead to water the plants.
 They now use rainwater instead of drinking water to water 81% of organic crops.

 Research shows that farms save 91% on irrigation, too.
 Soil nourished without harmful chemicals doesn’t need as much water.

-This is how we make organic cotton and how this type of cotton is creating a more sustainable ecosystem.
-If you'd like more information on the subject, see maake’s take on social responsibility and sustainability.
-You can read our blog which describes how we save water in our digital textile printing process.
+This is how we make organic cotton and how organic cotton is creating a more sustainable ecosystem.
+If you'd like more information on the subject, read maake’s take on social responsibility and sustainability.
+You can also read our blog which describes how we save water in our digital textile printing process.
 This innovative process uses no water at all.

-5. Organic Fabric Prevents Global Warming by Reducing Carbon Emissions
+5. Organic Material Prevents Global Warming by Reducing Carbon Emissions

 Climate change is negatively affecting people and the planet.
 It has caused several weather shifts such as temperature changes and extreme weather patterns.